Let us guide your exploration of the Estate of Versailles so that you get the most from your visit and your time in Versailles.

-The Kings’ Private Apartment
+Guided tour - The Kings’ Private Apartments

 Behind the walls and royal life of the Grand Apartments lie the private apartments of Louis XV and Louis XVI.
 Accompanied by a qualified guide, this tour gives you a look into the intimate atmosphere and the refined decoration of these living areas.